 The Group maintains an allowance for impairment losses on receivables at a level considered adequate to provide for uncollectible receivables.
 The level of this allowance is evaluated by the Group on the basis of factors that affect the collectability of the accounts.
 These factors include, but are not limited to, the length of the Group's relationship with debtors, their payment behavior and known market factors.
 The Group reviews the age and status of the receivable and identifies accounts that are to be provided with allowance on a regular basis.
-The amount and timing of recorded expenses for any period would differ if the Group made different judgment or utilized different estimates.
-An increase in the Group's allowance for impairment losses on receivables would increase the Group's recorded operating expenses and decrease current assets.
+The amount and timing of recorded expenses for any period would differ if the Group's allowance for impairment losses on receivables would increase the Group's recorded operating expenses and decrease current assets.

-As at December 31, 2019 and 2018, the carrying amount of receivables amounted to P16.6 billion and P6.6 billion while the allowance for impairment losses amounted to P48.9 million and P40.3 million, respectively.
+As at March 31, 2021 and December 31, 2020, the carrying amount of receivables amounted to P15.9 billion and P10.3 billion, respectively, while the allowance for impairment losses amounted to P113.6 million.